It is known that being frugal is a virtue, as it will likely prevent us from falling into any financial trouble.

 However, too much of a good thing can be harmful if taken to the extreme.

-There are times when it is wiser to spend more for quality over quantity.
+There are times when it is wiser to spend more on quality than quantity.

 With that, let’s take a look at nine things you should almost always spend more on: